goofacz/smile/README.md

 1. Make sure you have C++ compiler supporting C++14 installed on your platform.
 2. Install OMNeT++ 5.2 (or newer).
 After extracting tarball remember to edit file `configure.user`.
 Open it and uncomment variable `CXXFLAGS` and assign it with value `-std=c++14`.
 3. Install INET 3.6.2 (or newer).
+4. Install Python 3.6 and required packages (listed in pip's `requirements.txt`)
-4. Install SMILe. **Important note:** Remember to checkout SMILe next to INET.
+5. Checkout SMILe. **Important note:** Remember to checkout SMILe next to INET.
+6. Add path to SMILe's `python` directory to `PYTHONPATH` environment variable

 ## Authors